WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 >> unprecedented historical opportunity--evolution not only of internet as
 >infrastructure but turning point of human culture: first time in history
->identity can be represented and communicated in a fashion that transcends any
+>identities can be represented and communicated in a fashion that transcends any
 >centralized authority, empowering every actor in the system to be a unique
 >person, community, company or government, obtaining the assurances they need to
->operate and engage in trusted interactions, including the underprivileged and
+>operate and engage in interactions that require peristance across time and
+>space - a trust of sameness, including the underprivileged and marginalized to
->marginalized to realize an incredibly economically and socially beneficial
+>realize an incredibly economically and socially beneficial improvement for
->improvement for humankind.
+>humankind.

-Privacy-respecting, secure (in the senses defined above) distributed systems areuniquely able to both accurately chart this experience, as well as empower us to foster or develop identities that have never been possible before.
+Privacy-respecting, secure (in the senses defined above) distributed systems are uniquely able to both accurately chart this experience, as well as empower us to foster or develop identities that have never been possible before.
 While this is great news from a technological standpoint, the same systems can certainly also be employed in a coercive manner.
 At worst, large-scale information systems,whether centralized databases with essentially unlimited storage ordecentralized append-only structures, could near-permanently foreclose the disjoint, varied, and possibly contradictory nascent identities of masses ofpeople going forward.
 (Imagine if a government ID system was coupled with an undeniable append-only log, fed by a ubiquitous surveillance system--then placeit at different points in history.)